raibisch/Domoticz-ARMv6/bookworm_10/Readme.md

 libssl.so.1.1: cannot open shared object file: No such file ordirectory
 ```

-if you see this error after start take the version in the 'bookworm_10' folder+
+if you see this error after start take this version in the 'bookworm_10' folder
+(is actual: domoticz 2024:

 ...for the rest follow the existing readme...